-The project team will appoint a Community Complaints Mediator (CCM) in accordance with MCoA B11-B14.
-The CCM is independent of the design and construction personnel and approved by the Planning Secretary and engaged during all works associated with the Western Harbour Tunnel and Warringah Freeway Upgrade projects.
-Given the shared stakeholders, a single CCM will be engaged.
+The project team has appointed a Community Complaints Mediator (CCM) in accordance with MCoA B11-B14.
+The CCM is independent of the design and construction personnel and approved by the Planning Secretary and engaged during all works associated with the Western Harbour Tunnel and Warringah Freeway Upgrade Project.
+A single CCM has been engaged as the different Project components share stakeholders.

-Any member of the public who has lodged a complaint which is registered in the Complaints Management System identified in MCoA B7 may ask the CCM to review the project team's response.
-The application must be submitted in writing and the CCM must respond within 28 days of the request being made or a specified timeframe agreed between the CCM and the complainant.
-The CCM may only address the complaint on completion of the internal review by Transport for NSW and ER (where applicable).
+Any member of the public who has lodged a complaint which is registered in the Project's Complaints Management System identified in MCoA B7 may submit a written request to the CCM to review the project team's response to their complaint.
+The CCM must respond within 28 days of the request being made or a specified timeframe agreed between the CCM and the complainant.
+The CCM may only address the complaint on completion of the reviews by Transport and the ER/AA (where applicable).

-In addition to the above, the CCM may be requested by the Environment Protection Authority or Department of Planning, Industry and Environment to assist in the resolution of community complaints.
-A complaint can also be referred to the CCM by Transport or a relevant Contractor team.
+In addition to the above, the services of the CCM may be requested by the Environment Protection Authority, Department of Planning, Housing and Infrastructure or Transport in consultation with the relevant contractor team.

 Referral to the CCM may result in a mediation process led by the CCM.
 Mediation is a formal process through which a mediator facilitates a negotiation and equitable solution agreeable to all parties.

-The decision to mediate would be made in accordance with the MCoAs and the CCS complaints escalation process and be at the discretion of the complainant.
+The decision to mediate would be made in accordance with the MCoAs and be at the discretion of the complainant.
 The mediation would:

-- Be undertaken at a location agreed by all parties - Review the escalation procedure to refine and set the objectives for mediation meeting(s) - Have a set number of meetings determined by Transport for NSW in consultation with the stakeholder - Involve the Environmental Representative (where applicable), project team Managers / Directors, as relevant to the issues being considered - Be appropriately documented - Have the aim of reaching an agreed outcome.
+- Be undertaken at a location agreed by all parties - Review the escalation procedure to refine and set the objectives for mediation meeting(s) - Have a set number of meetings determined by Transport in consultation with the stakeholder

+- Involve the ER/AA (where applicable) and project team Managers / Directors, as relevant to the issues being considered - Be appropriately documented - Have the aim of reaching an agreed outcome.